Hi! Hello, hello!

 My name is Kathy.
 I write my articles on Discussing Dissociation as Kathy Broady MSW, but around here, I prefer to just go by Kathy.
 I don’t like getting all stiff and formal.
 Let’s just get real, and be people.
 I like that approach better.

 I graduated, as valedictorian, with my Masters in Social Work in 1986.
 My first years of employment were in Canada, and while I worked in Canada, I was an MSW.
 When I worked in Texas, I was first an LMSW-ACP, and then later an LCSW.
 And now that I am working from Australia, my credentials are back to a nice and easy MSW again.
-Different places have different ways of classifying credentials, but no matter where I go, I have a Masters in Social Work.
+Different places have different ways of classifying social work credentials, but no matter where I go, I have a Masters in Social Work as my education.